alexbasista/terraform-tfe-workspacer/README.md

 ```

 ### Team Access
-To optionally add RBAC to the Workspace, there are two options.
+To configure RBAC on the Workspace, there are two options:

 #### Built-In Permissions
-The `team_access` input variable accepts a map of strings whereby each key/value pair is the existing Team name and built-in permission level.
+The `team_access` input variable accepts a map of strings whereby each key/value pair is the (existing) Team name and built-in permission level.

 ```hcl
   team_access = {